For those of you who watched my Instagram video a li’l back, this post is about my 2017.

 I’m talking about using your instincts.

 Instincts are biological and evolved.
 They are a natural reaction.
 Humans and animals share this magical phenomenon.
 Sadly over the continuum of time, our brain has called interference on our instincts by throwing in these meddling and annoying things called thoughts.
-Next thing you know, you’ve got analysis paralysis and your kick-ass momentum is cryonic-ally preserved with the hope of a future-but-not-guaranteed revival.
+Next thing you know, you’ve got analysis paralysis and your kick-ass momentum is cryonic-ly preserved with the hope of a future-but-not-guaranteed revival.

 One of my biggest hangups in my life: overthinking